Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Point Cloud-Based CKM Construction Method

 \subsubsection{Vector-Valued CKM Reconstruction}

 Vector-valued CKMs provide rich multipath channel information.
-In this case, we test the proposed method in predicting the PDP vector.
-We compare three approaches with ground-truth measurements: (i) the Wireless Insite ray-tracing software (\url{www.remcom.com/wireless-insite-propagation-software}), (ii) a point cloud-based ray-tracing method, and (iii) our proposed method.
-The measured dataset consists of 96 CIR samples collected in a 3D urban canyon-like environment, with 80\% used for training and 20\% for testing.
+In this case study, we evaluate the proposed method in predicting the PDP vector.
+We compare three approaches against ground-truth measurements: (i) the Wireless InSite ray-tracing software (\url{www.remcom.com/wireless-insite-propagation-software}), (ii) a point cloud-based ray-tracing method, and (iii) the proposed method.
+The measured dataset consists of CIR sequences collected at 96 locations in a 3D urban canyon-like environment, as shown in Fig.~\ref{F_cir_measure}.
+We use 80\% of the receiver locations for training and the remaining 20\% for testing.
 The scene contains dense scatterers, trees, and three-sided concrete-glass buildings, consistent with the 3GPP urban canyon model.

 Among the evaluated approaches, the proposed method achieves the lowest mean prediction error of 2.95~dB, significantly outperforming commercial ray-tracing (7.32~dB) and point cloud ray-tracing (6.79~dB).
-As illustrated in Fig.~\ref{F_cir_measure}, the reconstructed PDPs at two representative test locations show that the proposed methods closely align with the measured results.
-Additionally, the overall performance with error distributions across all test positions, summarized in the box plot of Fig.~\ref{F_cir_measure}, confirms the improved accuracy.
-While ray-tracing methods can accurately capture ToA of most propagation paths, they often exhibit substantial deviations in predicting the channel gain for each ToA.
+Fig.~\ref{F_cir_measure} shows that the predicted PDPs better match the measurements across test locations.

-These results show the limitations of purely model-driven ray-tracing, which relies on idealized material parameters and simplified geometric modeling.
-Complex features such as foliage, surface irregularities, and non-ideal reflections remain difficult to model in traditional approaches.
-By contrast, the proposed method integrates physics-driven point-cloud selection with data-driven learning, thereby capturing both deterministic multipath structure and non-ideal propagation effects.
-Consequently, the proposed approach achieves more robust and accurate vector-valued CKM reconstruction than existing ray-tracing baselines.
+While ray-tracing methods accurately capture the ToA for major paths, they often exhibit deviations in channel gain.
+As a deterministic method, ray-tracing is highly sensitive to material parameters and geometric modeling, which may fail to account for glass modeling defects, foliage, or surface irregularities.
+These modeling gaps often lead to spurious paths or inaccurate absorption and non-specular reflection losses.
+In contrast, our hybrid approach utilizes measured-channel supervision to learn and correct these physical modeling errors.
+By training on site-specific data, the neural network effectively compensates for the lack of precise physical descriptors for irregular surfaces, achieving higher accuracy at the cost of being data-dependent, whereas ray-tracing remains a zero-shot but less precise alternative.